 Additional laws were required for protection against discrimination, especially since unions often did not protect employees from discrimination, especially in the early years.
 Employers often discriminated against workers because of their own prejudices.
 Employers in years past tended to be white males, many of whom discriminated against females or people who were not white.
 Governments have attempted to minimize this unfairness by passing laws against discrimination based on obvious traits that are easily observable but that have no effect on the person's ability to do the work, such as discrimination based on age, race, ethnicity, religion, or disabilities.
 Governments also passed laws to try to prevent hostile work environments, such as the laws against sexual harassment or discrimination.

 More general laws were also passed, such as the comparable worth laws, which mandate that people doing comparable work should be paid comparable wages.
 Of course, defining what is comparable is problematic, at best.

-The main problem with laws is that remedies can take a long time and cost a lot of money, especially if a lawsuit has to be filed.
+The main problem with laws is that remedies can take a long time and cost a lot of money, especially if a lawsuit must be filed.
 Unions can effect solutions and address grievances faster.

 Firms can reduce the power of unions by moving factories to localities that do not allow unions or have right-to-work laws.
 This transfer of union jobs to nonunion workers is sometimes referred to as a runaway shop.
 Firms can also lower labor costs by outsourcing the work to other countries with lower labor costs, particularly for work that can be shipped or transferred cheaply.